codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 * Manual selection
   When triggering a promotion manually, you can select specific Pre- and Post-Action Workflows to run for the target environment.
 This approach is ideal for single-environment promotions or when you need granular control over the workflows for a specific change.
   Example:
   During a drag-and-drop promotion, you might choose a Pre-Action Workflow to run integration tests and a Post-Action Workflow to send Slack notifications for the target environment.

   See [Triggering promotions]({{site.baseurl}}/docs/promotions/trigger-promotions/).

 * Controlled automation with policies
   For scalable, automated usage, you can associate Promotion Workflows with Promotion Policies.
-Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion configurations.
+Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion patterns for environments.
   With this approach, you can match workflows to environments or products, ensuring consistent behavior in multi-environment promotion flows.
 You can also combine workflows with specific promotion actions, such as committing changes in pre-production and creating pull requests in production.
   Example:
   Assign a validation workflow for all staging environments and a performance testing workflow for production environments.

   See [Configuring Promotion Policies]({{site.baseurl}}/docs/promotions/configuration/promotion-policy/).

 ##### Arguments in Pre-Action and Post-Action Workflows
 Codefresh passes a set of arguments it retrieves during the promotion process to both Pre- and Post-Action Workflows.
 You can use these as dynamic data throughout the promotion lifecycle.
 See [Arguments in Pre-Action and Post-Action Workflows](#arguments-for-pre-action-and-post-action-workflows).

+##### Manage workflows and workflow instances
-After creating Promotion Workflows, you can [Manage Promotion Workflows](#managing-promotion-workflows) and [workflow instances](#managing-workflow-instances).
+After creating Promotion Workflows, you can [manage workflows](#managing-promotion-workflows) and [workflow instances](#managing-workflow-instances).